BlaBlaHuman/kotlin-comprehensions/comprehensions-proposal.md

 Such syntax is great for:
 * Working with simple product transformations

-Our code could look somehow like this:
+Code in Kotlin could look somehow like this:
 ```kotlin
 val io = printIntroductionText()
     .SelectMany(_ => retrieveWorldSizeKm())